What Is A Contingent Offer?

-Although sellers do not always approve home sale contingencies, they are popular amongst buyers.
-Buyers like home sale contingencies because they help buyers avoid owning two homes at once or being without a home.
-Though buyers can still choose to include home sale contingencies, sellers – especially those in a sellers’ market – are not likely to approve them.
+Home sale contingencies are popular among buyers who are trying to buy and sell a home at the same time.
+However, though buyers can choose to include home sale contingencies, sellers – especially those in a seller’s market – are not likely to approve them.

 A settlement contingency states that the buyer has an offer on their home or has a contract in hand, but the closing has not yet taken place.
 A settlement contingency prohibits the seller from accepting any other offers after signing a contingency offer.
 Sellers are more likely to accept a settlement contingency than a sale and settlement contingency.